jinghuazhao/SWATH-MS/README.md

   * [utils/plink2.sb](utils/plink2.sb) is SLURM version of PLINK2.
   * [utils/plink2.sh](utils/plink2.sh) non-SLURM version of PLINK2.
   * [utils/check.R](utils/check.R) attempts to check for consistence with Caprion.
-* [swath-ms.ipynb](swath-ms.ipynb) is a Jupyter notebook calling tensorQTL -- it is not entirely ready due to missing information.

-Therefore with the eventual option of pilot samples plut genotypes with an MAF cutoff 0.01, SLURM may or may not be needed.

 * Earlier scripts involve
   * [utils/affymetrix.sh](utils/affymetrix.sh) performs the association analysis on specific protein-variant combinations.
   * [utils/pgwas.sh](utils/pgwas.sh) ([utils/pgwas.ini](utils/pgwas.ini)) conducts genomewide associations analyses on all proteins.
 Note that